-1. Distribution Method
+2. Distribution Method

-Each CO line port can use a different method of directing calls to their destinations as they are received.
+Each public CO line port (channel) can use a different method of directing calls to their destinations as they are received.

-Distribution Method Description Details in Direct In Line (DIL) Directs a call to a preprogrammed destination, such as an operator, based on the CO line carrying the call.
-Calling Line Identification (CLI) Distribution Directs a call to its preprogrammed destination if the caller's telephone number and its CLI destination have been stored in the System Speed Dialing Table. • 1.3.10 CLI (Calling Line Identification) Distribution
+Distribution Method Description Details in Direct In Line (DIL) Directs a call to a preprogrammed destination, such as an operator, based on the CO line carrying the call. • 1.4.6 DIL (Direct In Line) Direct Inward Dialing (DID) Directs a call received on a DID line to a preprogrammed destination based on the telephone number dialed by the caller. • 1.4.5 DID (Direct Inward Dialing)

-Calling Line Identification (CLI) distribution is the more customizable call distribution method.
+Calling Line Identification (CLI) distribution is the most customizable call distribution method available.
 It allows calls from specific people to be directed to specific destinations, based on the callers' telephone numbers.
-CLI distribution, when enabled for the current time mode, takes precedence over DIL distribution.
+CLI distribution, when enabled for the current time mode, takes precedence over DIL or DID distribution.